Trinity300

 Sunday, March 8, 4 pm Choral Evensong with the Trinity Church Choir and the Choir School of Newport County.

-Saturday, July 11: Ceremonial Wreath Laying in the Churchyard A Newport 250 event in collaboration with other community partners, this wreath laying will be part of the French in Newport celebration.
+Saturday, July 11 Ceremonial Wreath Laying in the Churchyard An America250 event in collaboration with other community partners, this wreath laying will be part of the "French in Newport" celebration.
+This event is offered in collaboration with the Newport Historical Society.

 November, date TBD — CB Fisk organ builder Open House an opportunity for those interested to visit Gloucester and see the final stages of Trinity’s Tricentennial organ construction.

-Ongoing— new Trinity300 edition of Semper Eadem: The History of Trinity Church, 1698-2026 available for purchase and distribution in June.
+Ongoing new Trinity300 edition of Semper Eadem: The History of Trinity Church, 1698-2026 available for purchase and distribution in June.